-As it’s the wet season and technically low season, the spectacular town of Nong Khiaw in Northern Laos, is a little quieter but still offers travellers a rustic village-like feel, embraced by incredibly beautiful limestone mountains.
+The spectacular town of Nong Khiaw in northeastern Laos is a little quieter during the wet season, but still offers travellers a rustic village-like feel, embraced by incredibly beautiful limestone mountains…

 The price is a set fee so the more people in the taxi, the cheaper the price.
-However, the drivers won’t go unless it is worth their while.
-Instead, They’d rather sit at the station for hours not making any money than cut their price by even a fraction of the cost.
+Drivers won’t leave unless it’s worth their while.
+Instead, they’d rather sit at the station for hours not making any money, than cut their price by even a fraction of the cost.

-As it is late in the afternoon, managed to bargain the price down a fraction to 100,000K for two people, to travel the hours’ distance to Nong Khiaw; still very expensive but this is the only way to get to the village.
+As it’s late in the afternoon, a little hard bargaining and we manage to bargain the price down a fraction to 100,000K for two people to travel the one-hours distance to Nong Khiaw.
+Very expensive but this is the only way to get to the village.

-Apart from hill tribe trekking, you can also do cycling, walks, and kayaking around the Nong Khiaw area.
+In addition to hill tribe trekking, you can also do cycling, walks, and kayaking around Nong Khiaw.

 Mountain View Point

-If you’re feeling energetic, then walk out-of-town and across the bridge (south-side) for the 2 kilometre trek up the ‘hill’; you don’t need a guide for this trek.
+If you’re feeling energetic, then walk out-of-town in a southerly direction and across the bridge for the 2-kilometre trek up the ‘hill’ – you don’t need a guide for this trek.

-Set high in a limestone cliff, this cave as others in Laos, sheltered villagers and Pathet Lao fighters during the Second Indochina war; and is 3 kilometres out-of-town, so be prepared for a hot long walk, unless you hire a bicycle or motorbike.
+Set high in a limestone cliff, this cave as others in Laos, sheltered villagers and Pathet Lao fighters during the Second Indochina war.
+Around 3 kilometres out-of-town, be prepared for a hot long walk, unless you hire a bicycle or motorbike.

 There’s a sign on the road (right) that announces the cave and you have to walk down a track, cross a knee-deep (in parts) fast’ish flowing stream, walk across a paddock and up some steep concrete steps to get to the cave’s entrance.